The Parking Authority of the City of Elizabeth, NJ upgrades cashless parking payments with Passport

 Parkers now have more ways to pay at nearly 3,000 parking spaces across the City of Elizabeth

 Elizabeth, N.J.
 (May 19, 2021) — The Parking Authority of the City of Elizabeth is introducing more contactless parking payments with the addition of Passport Parking.
-The new application (app) is powered by leading transportation software and payments company, Passport, and enables motorists to safely extend and manage their parking sessions from the convenience of their smartphones.
+The new mobile pay parking app is powered by leading transportation software and payments company, Passport, and enables motorists to safely extend and manage their parking sessions from the convenience of their smartphones.
 Equipped with the Passport’s digital platform, the Parking Authority can now streamline processes, reduce hardware costs and enhance the user experience – all through a single, central management tool.

 Paying to park through the Passport Parking app is user-friendly and simple.
 In just a few steps, users can manage and pay for parking without touching or returning to a parking meter.
 To begin a session, a user enters the respective zone number (posted on nearby signage and decals) parking space number, and the desired amount of time for parking.